PrefectHQ/prefect/docs/guides/migration-guide.md

 ### Code as workflows

-With Prefect 3, your functions *are* your flows and tasks.
+With Prefect 3, your decorated functions *are* your flows and tasks.
 Prefect 3 automatically detects your flows and tasks without the need to define a rigid DAG structure.
 While use of tasks is encouraged to provide you the maximum visibility into your workflows, they are no longer required.
 You can add a single `@flow` decorator to your main function to transform any Python script into a Prefect workflow.

 ### Fewer ambiguities